boobo94/boobo94.github.io/_posts/2018-07-09-how-to-build-a-skill-with-amazon-alexa.md

 categories: articles
 date: 2018-07-09 00:00:00 +0000
 tags: ai
-description: How to build an Alexa skill from scratch with TypeScript.
-Discover more from inside.
+description: How to build a custom skill for Amazon Alexa and learn about invocation name, intents and slots, utterances, slot types.
+Learn  how to run a server locally and configure it with Lambda Function or Web Service.
 ---
 Hi guys,